 Furthermore, it is often necessary to ascertain whether a stakeholder is a Politically Exposed Person (PEP).
 PEP status requires additional scrutiny due to the potential risk associated with individuals holding prominent public positions.

 By implementing robust processes and leveraging technological solutions, organizations can effectively comply with AML directives and the 6th AMLD.
 These measures help mitigate the risk of money laundering, terrorist financing, and other illicit activities while promoting transparency and integrity in the global financial landscape.

 Assess whether your organization, irrespective of location, falls under AML laws, including the 6th AML Directive.
 Financial institutions, accountants, bookkeepers, lawyers, estate agents, art dealers, and casinos typically fall under these regulations.

 Request and record identity details from your clients before initiating any services.

 Verify the data.

-You have to verify that the identity details (step 2) correspond to the actual identity of your client before starting the service.
+Thoroughly verify the identity details provided by the client before commencing the service.

 Investigate who the ultimate beneficial owner (UBO) is.

-If your client is a legal entity, you must identify the UBO and verify his or her identity.
-The UBO is a natural person who can exercise more than 25% of the shares or voting rights or the beneficiary of 25% or more of the assets of a foundation or trust.
-Having “significant influence” is also a point where someone can be a UBO.
-In addition, you should investigate the control and ownership structure of your client.
+For clients who are legal entities, identify and verify the UBO’s identity.
+The UBO is a natural person who holds more than 25% of shares or voting rights, or is the beneficiary of 25% or more of a foundation or trust’s assets.
+Investigate the control and ownership structure of the client.